Princess Antonia, Duchess of Wellington

-Princess Antonia of Prussia, Duchess of Wellington (Antonia Elizabeth Brigid Louise Mansfeld; born 28 April 1955) is a British aristocrat and philanthropist.
-She serves as the President of The Guinness Partnership, an affordable housing community benefit society in the United Kingdom.
+Princess Antonia of Prussia, Duchess of Wellington and Princess of Waterloo (Antonia Elizabeth Brigid Louise Mansfeld; born 28 April 1955) is a British aristocrat and philanthropist.
 A member of the House of Hohenzollern by birth, she is a great-granddaughter of Wilhelm II, German Emperor and a great-great-great-granddaughter of Queen Victoria of the United Kingdom.
 Through her marriage, she is also the Princess of Waterloo, Duchess of Victoria, and Duchess of Ciudad Rodrigo.
+She is the president of The Guinness Partnership, an affordable housing community benefit society in the United Kingdom.

 Early life and education

-Princess Antonia Elizabeth Brigid Louise Mansfeld of Prussia was born in London on 28 April 1955, the daughter of Prince Frederick of Prussia and his wife, Lady Brigid Guinness.
+Antonia Elizabeth Brigid Louise Mansfeld was born in London on 28 April 1955, the daughter of Prince Frederick of Prussia and his wife, Lady Brigid Guinness.
 On her father's side, she is a great-granddaughter of the German Emperor Wilhelm II, and granddaughter of Rupert Guinness, 2nd Earl of Iveagh on her mother's side.
 She has a twin brother, Rupert.

 She was educated at Cobham Hall School and King's College London, where she earned a bachelor's degree in English.